sixkey/py-scripts/viminidb/README.md

 ## Row functions and predicates

-Row functions are functions that take _row_ and _table_ and return single.
+Row functions are functions that take _row_ and _table_ and return a single value.
+They are basically expressions that result in one value and contain constants, operators, and variables.
+The variables in these functions can be only the names of columns of the table the function is applied on.
 Let us imagine we have the following query:

 ```
 create nats n[int] >> insert 0 >> insert 1 >> insert 2 >> insert 3